Shingles - info for children

-After someone has had chicken pox, the virus stays in the nerve cells of the person's spine (called 'nerve roots').
-It does not damage the nerve or the way the nerve works until for some reason which is not yet clear, the virus starts to grow again, causing shingles.
+After someone has had chickenpox, the virus may stay in some nerve cells of the person's spine (called 'nerve roots').
+It does not damage the nerve or the way the nerve works until, for some reason which is not yet clear, the virus starts to grow again, causing shingles.

 Children under 12 rarely get shingles.

 Older people, especially the very old [over 80 years] are more likely to get shingles.

 You can only get shingles if you have had chickenpox.
 The chickenpox vaccine cannot give you shingles, or chickenpox.

 But if someone has shingles, then the watery stuff from the blisters can give someone else chicken pox if that person hasn't had it.

 You can't catch the shingles virus through the air when someone coughs or sneezes like you can with chickenpox.

 The virus may become active again if a person is very stressed at some time later in life or has had a lot of illnesses which have overworked the body's immune system.